-300.2.1 DUTY TO INTERCEDE
+300.2.1 DUTY TO INTERCEDE AND REPORT

-Any officer present and observing another officer using force that is clearly beyond that which is objectively reasonable under the circumstances shall, when in a position to do so, intercede to prevent the use of unreasonable force.
-An officer who observes another employee use force that exceeds the degree of force permitted by law should promptly report these observations to a supervisor.
+Any officer present and observing another law enforcement officer or a member using force that is clearly beyond that which is objectively reasonable under the circumstances shall, when in a position to do so, intercede to prevent the use of unreasonable force (Minn.
+Stat. § 626.8452; Minn.
+Stat. § 626.8475).